-The first step is to, obviously, be completely sure that you actually want a permanent position.
+The first step is to, obviously, be completely sure that you actually want a permanent position, especially internationally.
 Continually evaluate how you feel in your current situation and make the conscious decision that you definitely want to stay.
 The simple act of making the decision that you want to move from intern to full time will help cement your resolve and motivation, which will in turn result in visible eagerness and help your cause.
 Once you have decided to go for it, go all out.

-Follow these seven steps from start to finish to have the best possible shot at landing a job after your internship abroad:
+Follow these seven tips from start to finish to have the best possible shot at landing a job offer after your internship abroad:

 1. Be Prepared

 To put it simply, act as if you are being watched (which is likely) all the time if you want to move from internship to full time.
 Everyone is expected to be on time and work hard, so prove you want it more than the others by consciously asking questions, creating solutions, being early, staying late, looking sharp, building lasting relationships, and putting effort into every situation.

 3. Showcase & Sharpen Your Unique Skillset

-Seek out solutions.
+- Seek out solutions.
 You bring something unique to the table, so utilize your alternative perspective to find problems and apply your experience and skills to create solutions within your position.
 Maybe you can relate to an international client in a way no one else can, or perfect a struggling process because of you previously worked with similar systems in different way.
 You were accepted for a reason, don’t forget to follow up and apply what you promised on your application.
 If you want a job offer after an internship, you need to be exceptional at seeing answers and paths towards results.

 4. Be Proactive